 PROGRESS OF IMO Action

-Below is a summary of the past developments at the International Maritime Organization (IMO) as it works to address the problems that misdeclared cargo weights cause.
-A more detailed outline of this activity is available in "History of IMO Action to Improve Container Safety" produced by the World Shipping Council in August 2013.
+Below is a summary of the past developments at the International Maritime Organization (IMO) to address the documented safety issues and other problems that misdeclared cargo weights cause.
+A more detailed outline of this activity is available in "History of IMO Action to Improve Container Safety" produced by the World Shipping Counci

 WSC and ICS commended the IMO for taking action on this important issue at the May 2011 meeting of the IMO Maritime Safety Committee (MSC 89).
-In that meeting MSC 89 agreed to establish a new work item to address the issue of incorrectly declared cargo shipments and to undertake other measures to improve the safety of container stowage and ship operations.
+In that meeting MSC 89 agreed to establish a new work item to address the issue of misdeclared container weights and to undertake other measures to improve the safety of container stowage and ship operations.

-The World Shipping Council (WSC) and the International Chamber of Shipping (ICS) issued a joint statement to explain the problem with overweight containers, the efforts that have been undertaken to date to address the issue, and the reason that the industry is calling for a strong international solution to the problem from the International Maritime Organization (IMO).
+The World Shipping Council (WSC) and the International Chamber of Shipping (ICS) issued a joint statement to explain the problem with misdeclared container weights, the efforts that have been undertaken to date to address the issue, and the reason that the industry is calling for an international solution to the problem from the International Maritime Organization (IMO).
 (December 2010) Read the statement.

 Guidelines for the Safe Transport of Containers

 In November of 2009, the World Shipping Council (WSC) and the International Chamber of Shipping (ICS) published “Safe Transport of Containers by Sea: Guidelines on Best Practices”.
-The Guide covers the various parts of the transport chain that have an impact on the safe movement of containers by sea and includes a distillation of the good practices that are already undertaken by a vast majority of responsible companies in the industry.
+The Guide covers the various parts of the transport chain that have an impact on the safe movement of containers by sea and includes a distillation of the good practices that are already undertaken by responsible companies within the chain.